 4. Visit Legoland

 Aarhus is where Lego originated (it was started in 1932 by Ole Kirk Christiansen, originally out of wood).
 Today, their park uses over 20 million Lego blocks to build Miniland, a display of various scenes from around the world, including a Lego Mount Rushmore, the Thai Grand Palace in Bangkok, and the Gota Canal in Sweden (they used to have Star Wars displays too but those were removed when Disney purchased Star Wars).
 There are also rides for all ages.
-Tickets are 329 DKK if you purchase in advance and 499 at the entrance.
+One-day tickets are 329 DKK if you purchase in advance and 499 at the entrance.

 5. Take in the Aarhus Cathedral

 This cathedral dates back to the year 1200.
 Originally built in the Romanesque Basilica style, the only surviving remnants of this style are the outer walls, as well as the chapels along the eastern wall.
 The cathedral’s interior was remodeled in the Gothic style from 1449-1500.
 Aarhus Cathedral is the longest and tallest church in Denmark.
 Admission is free but dress respectfully as it is a place of worship.
+You can climb the bell tower and get an incredible view of the city for 20 DKK.

 Other Things to See and Do in Aarhus